 SECTION 1.
-Amends Section 122.002(a), Civil Practice and Remedies Code, to provide that a person who is injured because of a violation of this chapter is entitled to reinstatement to his former position and to damages in an amount not less than an amount equal to one year's, rather than six months', compensation at the rate at which the person was compensated when summoned for jury services.
+Amends Section 122.002(a), Civil Practice and Remedies Code, to provide that a person who is injured because of a violation of this chapter is entitled to reinstatement to the person's former position and to damages in an amount not less than an amount equal to one year's, rather than six months', compensation nor more than an amount equal to five years' compensation at the rate at which the person was compensated when summoned for jury service.
 Deletes text prohibiting the damages from exceeding an amount equal to six months' wage compensation.